Guiding principles for the lakehouse

 Curating data by establishing a layered (or multi-hop) architecture is a critical best practice for the lakehouse, as it allows data teams to structure the data according to quality levels and define roles and responsibilities per layer.
 A common layering approach is:

 Ingest layer: Source data gets ingested into the lakehouse into the first layer and should be persisted there.
-When all downstream data is created from the Ingest Layer, rebuilding the subsequent layers from this layer is possible, if needed.
+When all downstream data is created from the ingest layer, rebuilding the subsequent layers from this layer is possible, if needed.

 Curated layer: The purpose of the second layer is to hold cleansed, refined, filtered and aggregated data.
 The goal of this layer is to provide a sound, reliable foundation for analyses and reports across all roles and functions.